 One of the most common difficulties for Disney travelers is saving for their Disney vacation.
 Using a Disney credit card makes it a bit easier, as you earn Disney rewards dollars, not cash back or other points, as you spend.

 Now, let's be clear: Disney rewards dollars are not as flexible as points or cash back!
-However, if your goal is to control how you’re spending the money you get back from your credit card, you might want your points to be less flexible!
+However, if your goal is to control how you’re spending the money you get back from your credit card, you might want your points to be less flexible.
+It’s basically a forced savings program.

-If your travel needs are more complex (e.g. international travel), you’ll be better served by spending time researching cards like the Chase Sapphire Preferred and Reserve, the Citi Premier, and the American Express Gold and Platinum cards.
+If your travel needs are more complex (e.g. international travel), you’ll be better served by spending time researching cards like the Chase Sapphire cards, the Citi Strava cards, and the American Express Gold and Platinum cards.

 The Best Way To Earn Disney Rewards Dollars